SONOMA VALLEY HOUSING AFFORDABILITY ROADMAP

 Summary

-Sonoma Valley needs a dedicated, mission-driven organization to strategically plan, coordinate, and facilitate the development and preservation of affordable and workforce housing.
-A community development corporation (CDC) is a proven model that can drive housing solutions through planning, advocacy, and implementation, filling gaps left by existing agencies.
+Sonoma Valley needs a mission-driven nonprofit to plan, coordinate, and facilitate the development and preservation of affordable and workforce homes.
+A community development corporation (CDC) is a proven model, filling gaps left by existing agencies.
+A Sonoma Valley CDC would track housing needs, identify development opportunities, coordinate stakeholders, and overcome barriers to housing production and preservation.

 Summary